Azure/iotedge/kubernetes/doc/edge-deployment-to-k8s-translations.md

 PersistentVolumeClaims, and ServiceAccounts to establish this framework.
 The Edge Docker to K8s object mappings will be described in detail in subsequent sections.

-## Namespaces
+## Namespace

 Edge on K8s is intended to be installed in a namespace - the `default` namespace is not recommended.
-The Azure IoT Edge runtime will be installed in that namespace, and there is a 1 to 1 relationship between that namespace and the edge device.
-Two device may not be installed in the same namespace, but there may be multiple namespaces in the cluster running Edge on K8s.
-At installation, if the namespace doesn't exist, it will be created.
+The namespace is provided by the user and must be created before the runtime can be installed.
+The Azure IoT Edge runtime will be installed in the given namespace, and there is a 1 to 1 relationship between that namespace and the edge device.
+Two devices may not be installed in the same namespace, but there may be multiple namespaces in the cluster running Edge on K8s.
 All objects created by Edge on K8s will be namespaced.

 ## Common labels